List of monument and memorial controversies in the United States: Frank Bogert statue (2022)

 As Mayor of Palm Springs, California in the mid-1960's, Frank Bogert was an advocate for the eviction of non-Native Americans from Section 14, a tract of land held by the Agua Caliente Band of Cahuilla Indians but leased to others.
 The city directed that the tribe terminate short-term leases granted to them and used city funds to clear the land for redevelopment, including burning the homes.
 The residents of Section 14 were mostly Black and Latino, and the State of California later called the displacement a "city-engineered holocaust", depriving dozens of Blacks and Latinos of generational wealth.

 The Palm Springs Human Relations Commission cited this history, as well as a conflict of interest while Bogert acted as conservator for tribal land which was being demolished by the city, and racist comments regarding the "poor Blacks" who lived in Section 14, as justification for removing a statue of Bogert on horseback placed in 1990 in front of the Palm Springs City Hall.
 The City Council of Palm Springs ordered its removal in 2021 and formally apologized for the eviction of the Section 14 residents.
 After legal objections to its removal from Bogert's supporters and family members were rejected by the courts, the statue was relocated on July 13, 2022.

+Cesar Chavez monuments and memorials (2026)

+Cesar Chavez was a Mexican American labor leader and civil rights activist.
+Beginning in March 2026, following public allegations that he had sexually abused women and minors, various local and state governments and other organizations either removed or made plans to remove or modify various monuments honoring him.